gemeofficial/gemeblog/blog/2025-07-31-how-long-do-blueberries-last-in-the-fridge/index.md

 Want to stretch the life of your blueberries?
 Here are some easy tricks:

-- Vinegar rinse (for mold prevention): Mix 1 part white vinegar to 3 parts water and soak berries for 1 minute.
+- **Vinegar rinse (for mold prevention)**: Mix 1 part white vinegar to 3 parts water and soak berries for 1 minute.
 Rinse and dry completely before storing in the fridge.
 This kills mold spores.

-- Use breathable containers: Avoid airtight plastic; instead, opt for mesh, baskets, or vented containers.
+- **Use breathable containers**: Avoid airtight plastic; instead, opt for mesh, baskets, or vented containers.

-- Dry storage: Add a paper towel at the bottom of the container to absorb moisture.
+- **Dry storage**: Add a paper towel at the bottom of the container to absorb moisture.

-- Inspect often: Remove overripe or moldy berries immediately.
+- **Inspect often**: Remove overripe or moldy berries immediately.

 ![How to store blueberries](./img/how-long-does-blueberry-last.jpg)